mvrdevelopment/spec/mvr-spec.md

 - All files referenced by the Root File shall be placed at the root level.
 They shall not be placed in folders.
 - Files shall be placed using either STORE (uncompressed) or DEFLATE compression.
 No other compression algorithms are supported.
 - Files may be placed into the archive in any order.
 - Filenames within the archive must not differ only by case.
-Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the archive.
+Eg it is prohibited to have the files `GEO1.glb` and `geo1.glb` within the same archive.

 The file name of the ZIP archive can be chosen freely.
 The extension is: